Health & Public Safety

 This course is designed to give the student an understanding of yoga basics for proper breathing and spinal health.
 The student will learn elementary steps toward meditation to relax and calm the mind using 20 to 30 basic poses and variations thereof.

-HPE 102H: Beginning Hiking II
+HPE 102H: Intermediate Hiking

 Credits 1.0

-HPE 102P: Pilates for Fun and Fitness II
+HPE 102P: Beginning Pilates II

 Credits 1.0